Porsche Taycan

-The Porsche Taycan is a battery electric saloon and shooting brake produced by German automobile manufacturer Porsche.
+The Porsche Taycan is a battery electric luxury sports sedan and shooting brake car produced by German automobile manufacturer Porsche.
 The concept version of the Taycan, named the Porsche Mission E, debuted at the 2015 Frankfurt Motor Show.
-The Taycan was revealed fully production-ready at the 2019 Frankfurt Motor Show.
+Four years later, the production Taycan was revealed at the 2019 Frankfurt Motor Show.
 As Porsche's first series production electric car, it is sold in several variants at different performance levels, and may spawn further derivatives in future models.
-More than 20,000 Taycans were delivered in 2020, its debut sale year, representing 7.4% of the total Porsche volume.
-A modified Taycan Turbo S is the current Formula E Safety car.

-Nomenclature
+It is built on the J1 electric car platform shared with the similarly shaped Audi e-tron GT.

-The name "Taycan" (/taɪ-kɒn/) roughly translates from Turkish tay+can as "lively young horse", in reference to the steed of the Stuttgart coat of arms on the Porsche crest.
+The name "Taycan" (/taɪ-kan/) is a reference to the steed on the coat of arms of the city of Stuttgart, found on the Porsche crest.
+In Turkish, tay means colt or young horse, and can means lively.
+The "Turbo" name used in the higher trims, being electrically powered, does not mean to have turbochargers, but to have "increased power".

-Porsche named the high performance models Turbo and Turbo S despite the absence of a turbocharger, following the tradition set by high performance Porsche derivatives with internal combustion engines.